yurovant/inclusive-web-design-checklist/README.md

-# Inclusive Web Design Checklist
+# Inclusive web design checklist

 Aims to be the **biggest** checklist of inclusive design considerations for the web _ever_.
 Includes items for accessibility, performance, device support, interoperability, and language.
 Pull requests welcome!